 Banjo-Tooie did well by its predecessor in terms of graphics and although the colour palette feels a little muted in comparison, the game still looks bright and expressive just like before.

-Even without the expensive necessity of a Nintendo 64 RAM expansion, the original cartridge version treats players to some lovely animation, texturing and 3D effects – all taking in place inside game worlds that are huge and brimming with activity.
+Even without the expensive necessity of a Nintendo 64 RAM expansion, the original cartridge version treats players to some lovely animation, texturing and 3D effects – all taking place inside game worlds that are huge and brimming with activity.

 What’s surprising is that the Xbox 360 version only enhances these features further; outputting polygonal 3D graphics with a crisp HD feel and the game as a whole looks wonderfully sharp on modern televisions as a result.